-Trusted teacher: This lesson is the third lesson of the Web Penetration Testing Series.
-This lesson covers the following topics: - Web Application Security Overview - Security Principles - Attack Anatomy - Threat Modeling - STRIDE Methodology - DREAD Methodology - Attack Trees This lesson is followed by a 02 hours lab practical session.
+Trusted teacher: This lesson is the fourth lesson of the Web Penetration Testing series.
+This lesson consist of the following topics: - Command Injection - Code Injection - Blind Xpath Injection - Brute Force - Risk Factors and Examples - Frequency Analysis This lesson is followed by a two hours lab practical session.

 Security lessons in United States